richafnu/Viva/Viva/glint/reports/response-rate-report.md

 Always-On surveys are open-ended and aren't calculated in the same manner as other Viva Glint survey types.
 Response rate percentage for Always-On surveys are calculated as follows:

 > Number of participants who submitted the survey divided by the total number of participants who started the survey.
-This includes respondants who may have submitted the survey more than once, which is permitted.
+This includes respondents who may have submitted the survey more than once, which is permitted.